Home > Office Organization

 Division Profile: Brian MacMaster, Chief; 6 investigators; 1 legal secretary.

 The Investigation Division carries out a wide variety of both criminal and civil investigations, and serves as a resource for specialized assistance and advice for other agencies with respect to investigations.
 The Division carries out statutorily-required investigations of fraud against the State, and the use of deadly force by police officers.
 The Division is the primary investigative agency in the State for any sort of public corruption.
 The Division provides investigative services for other divisions of the Attorney General’s Office, several state licensing boards, and the eight District Attorneys in the State when the need arises.

 Members of the Division are often called upon to provide specialized training to other members of Maine’s law enforcement community, including police chiefs and sheriffs.
-The Division Chief serves as the Attorney General’s liaison with the State’s law enforcement community.
+The Division Chief serves as the Attorney General’s liaison with the State’s law enforcement community. (back to top)